dynatrace-perfclinics/obslab-otel-collector-data-ingest/README.md

 Use Helm to install the OpenTelemetry demo system, passing the configuration file (already created for you - see [otel-demo-values.yaml](otel-demo-values.yaml)).

+This is a demo website we will use to generate OpenTelemetry data (logs, metrics and traces).

 ```
 helm upgrade -i my-otel-demo open-telemetry/opentelemetry-demo -f otel-demo-values.yaml
 ```